This summary of modern physics in one table is written

 thermodynamics passes all tests and describes all

-For gravity, will the principle of maximum force
+has been: yes, the principle of maximum force

 c4/4G ≈ 3.0 · 1043 N

-passes all tests and describes all
+passes all tests, and describes all

 observations about gravity.

-at accelerations around 0.1 nm/s2 and smaller, remain a puzzle.
+groups and wide binaries, at accelerations around 0.1 nm/s2 and

-explain the rotation curves at low accelerations.
-The solution to the
+rotation curves at low accelerations.

-puzzle remains unknown.
-It is a
+The puzzle remains a research topic.

 II.
 What is the common origin of all 9 lines?